seancdavis/seancdavis-com/www/src/blog/posts/2019-01-10-decreased-jekyll-build-5x-custom-asset-pipeline.md

 ---
 title: Decreased Jekyll Build Times 5x with a Custom Asset Pipeline
-description: "My team and I ditched the jekyll-assets gem for a homegrown asset pipeline and decreased build times by a factor of five.
-This is how we did it."
+description: My team and I ditched the jekyll-assets gem for a homegrown asset pipeline and decreased build times by a factor of five.
+This is how we did it.
 tags:
   - babel
   - css